bakhridinova/gift-certificates-advanced/README.md

 # Gift Certificates Advanced API

-this API allows you to do create, update, update and delete aka on entities
+this API allows you to do create, update, update and delete (aka CRUD) operations on entities

 | Entity      |  C  |  R  |  U  |  D  |
 |:------------|:---:|:---:|:---:|:---:|